 🔥Liverpool XI vs Atletico Madrid: Confirmed team news, predicted lineup and latest injuries🔥

-Jurgen Klopp is likely to make a late call on whether to include Jordan Henderson in his Liverpool starting XI to face Atletico Madrid on Wednesday evening.
+Jurgen Klopp is likely to make a late call on whether to include Jordan Henderson in his Liverpool starting XI to face Atletico Madrid tonight.

-The Liverpool captain is pushing for a return after overcoming the hamstring injury that forced him off during the sides’ first-leg clash and, should he come through sessions on Tuesday afternoon and Wednesday morning unscathed, he is likely to get the nod.
+The Liverpool captain is pushing for a return after overcoming the hamstring injury that forced him off during the sides’ first-leg clash and, should he come through a session on Wednesday morning unscathed, he is likely to get the nod.

 Should that prove to be the case, Klopp faces a major decision over the composition of his midfield, with Fabinho struggling for form in recent weeks and both Naby Keita and Alex Oxlade-Chamberlain vying for a start.